WordPress Migration Without Losing SEO Rankings: Complete Guide

 1. Open Google Search Console: Sign in and select your website property.

-4. Export to CSV: Click the export button and download your data for safe keeping.
-This file becomes your reference point for post-migration comparison.
+4. Export to CSV: Click the export button and download your data.
+Store this file somewhere accessible after migration completes.

 Pay particular attention to your top 20 pages by clicks.
-These are the pages most likely to cause noticeable traffic loss if anything goes wrong during migration.
+These are the pages most likely to cause noticeable traffic loss if something goes wrong during migration.
+If you have a page that receives most of your search traffic, protecting that page during migration should be your highest priority.

 Step 2: Back Up Everything